The Difference of a Factory Complete Bike

-Bike brands have also returned with an array of models to satisfy the developed need of enthusiasts.
+Bike brands have responded to the many riders who defy the MAMIL typecast.
+There are brands introducing wider range of models to satisfy the needs of enthusiasts.
 That means more "types" of bike have been created.
-With the proliferation of models to suit specific riding criteria, buying a bike off the shelf is a good option for those wanting convenience.
-Not everyone has the time, the money, knowledge or trust to buy customised models and the wide variety of factory complete bikes is a perfect provision.
+Models now suit specific riding criteria and buying a bike off the shelf is a good option for those wanting convenience.
+Not everyone has the time, the money, knowledge or trust to buy customised models.
+How do you know if a Factory complete bike is for you?

-This reduces the time you spend in a shop to buy the bike.
+This reduces the time for the many riders looking to buy a bike to ride immediately.
 The size of the bike can often be provided by entering your height and inner seam on the Brands website.
-The choice of parts isn't provided, and so you wont need to discuss possible options or spend the time considering choices.
-A bike is pre assembled, which reduces the labour a mechanic requires to comparatively build a frame.
+A choice of parts isn't always provided, and so you wont need to consider possible size options or spend time considering brand choices.
+In general a bike is pre-assembled, which reduces the labour a mechanic requires to build the frame in-store.
 In theory, all that's needed to have the bike ready to roll is a secured seat post and bars, a basic tune and tighten bolts.

 Efficiency and convenience of a Factory Complete Bike :